 My goal for teaching is to intentionally engage academic communities wherein learning is brought to life through a diversity of active learning strategies.
 My intent is that this learning promotes self-reflection and critical appraisal of one’s beliefs and practices to generate considerations for alternative positions and approaches.

-I am accepting graduate students.
+I am currently accepting graduate students for supervision.

 Full Member, Queen's University Cancer Research Institute, Division of Cancer Care and Epidemiology

 The conceptualization of my research program is rooted in my experiences as a Clinical Trials Nurse Coordinator at the Princess Margaret Hospital in Toronto.
 In this role, I routinely observed the need for continued research so as to inform improvements in cancer treatments and/or change practices to improve patient care.
 For these reasons, it is my sincerest intention that the outcomes of my research have important implications for health care providers and the cancer patients/survivors for whom they care.
 To facilitate this goal, I prioritize research partnerships with clinicians and cancer patients, survivors, and/or their informal caregivers.

 My research program reflects three complimentary foci: 1) Preparing for transitions along the cancer trajectory; 2) Gaining insights into the cancer experience, and; 3) Understanding compassionate care in healthcare contexts.
 To complete this work, my team has used quantitative, qualitative, mixed-methods and scoping review methods.
 We have received competitive research funding from a variety of sources, including the Canadian Institutes of Health Research (CIHR) and the Social Sciences and Humanities Research Council (SSHRC).
 Specific project details can be found here.